kloetzl/libdna/docs/capi.md

 #include <kloetzl/dna.h>
 ```

 Most functions expect a `begin` and an `end` pointer.
-These are to make the half-open interval of DNA sequence to work on.
+These form the half-open interval of DNA sequence to work on.
 Instead of relying on null-termination of strings, using an end-pointer enables better SIMD and working only on subsequences of strings.
 As genomes are long, you should avoid calling `strlen` too often and store the length with the data in one place anyway.

 ## DNA